A-Kaminer/Machine-Learning-For-Financial-Markets-VIP-Files/VIP-Notebook/Week-3.md

 predict whether or not a firm will become a target of activist investing.
 There should be all sorts of quantitative and qualitative factors to suggest that.
 I wrestled with LaTeX for a little while, but I think I'm content with the proposal.
-The research paper can be found [here](../Assignment-0/Kaminer-Predicting-Activist-Investing.pdf)
+The research paper can be found [here.](../Assignment-0/Kaminer-Predicting-Activist-Investing.pdf) I'm glad to have a working proposal done.
+I just need to get the actual coding project done.